 So, what are Sinking Funds for personal finance?
 It’s essentially the same thing; it’s a person setting aside money to pay for something in the future.
 Another way to put it is to say that personal Sinking Funds are dedicated savings that are earmarked for something specific.
 It is a very direct and focused way of saving money.

 Typically, people save Sinking Funds for big expenditures that don’t fit into normal monthly budgets – like new tires or a vacation.

 The purpose of a Sinking Fund is to set money aside and save up for something so that you have cash for your expenditure when it is time to make the purchase.
-With Sinking Funds, you don’t need to go into debt using credit cards or worry about interest rates.
+With Sinking Funds, you don’t need to go into debt using credit cards or take out personal loans…which means you won’t have to worry about interest rates.